yousefelassal/quote-cron/README.md

 > I am always doing that which I cannot do, in order that I may learn how to do it.

 > Happiness depends upon ourselves.

+> Take things as they are.
+Punch when you have to punch.
+Kick when you have to kick.